Updated Aug 2026

 A great heart health blood test includes both ApoB and Lp(a)

 Most standard cholesterol panels only measure LDL and HDL.
-But if you want to truly understand your heart health, you need a advanced biomarkers like ApoB and Lp(a).
+If you want to truly understand your heart health, you need a advanced biomarkers like ApoB and Lp(a).
 In addition, we recommend looking at:

 - Inflammation (hs-CRP)